balaji-techascend/career-roadmap/roadmap.md

 > This file is your active Career Control System.
 > It is used to guide decisions, tradeoffs, and adjustments over time.
 >
-> If a decision is not constrained by the Baseline Truths below, it does not belong here.
+> If a decision is not constrained by the Baseline Truths and Leverage Decisions below,
+> it does not belong here.

 ---

 ## Baseline Truths (Anchor)

 These truths describe your current career reality.
-They are copied from `baseline.md` and act as system invariants.
+They are copied from `1-baseline.md` and act as system invariants.

 - Baseline Truth #1:
   - …